ryogrid/gord-overlay/README.md

 In addition, KVS servers communicate with each other via REST to synchronize route information.
 Then, servers can query via REST to resolve other servers address and communicate with these.
+(REST I/F between servers is HTTP/2 but one for KVS accesses is HTTP/1.1)

 ## Usage
 - Gord-Overlay REST server reqires a hostname and port number pair